gmboowa/extractonlymissenseSNPs/README.md

 This can be followed by making counts of specific polymorphisms using grep -c "variant classes"

-Getting Started
+Getting started -
-These instructions will get you extract and counts polymorphisms of interest from your VCF.
+These instructions will get you extract and count polymorphisms of interest from your VCF.

 System Requirements (tested on ProductName:	Mac OS X ProductVersion:	10.14.4 BuildVersion:	18E226) bcftools (Tools for variant calling and manipulating VCFs and BCFs)- Version: 1.9 (using htslib 1.9)